Liquid Heart:

 restoring the Australian Alps

-The liquid heart of the continent, the Alps draws First Nations people and scientists to share stories of regeneration.
+The liquid heart of the continent—the Alps—draws First Nations people and scientists to share stories of regeneration.

 Key mountain catchments in the Australian Alps are under increasing threats of climate change and human impacts.
 In shared knowledge, there is hope for practical actions to restore, recover and regenerate our mountain landscapes.